Small Business Incentives

 To promote the growth of smaller companies, Georgia offers:

 - Small Business Tax Relief, allows for faster depreciation on equipment deduction where businesses can choose to claim the expense in year one as opposed to over several years.

 - Angel investor tax credits, which encourage early investment in start-up companies.
 Qualified investors who provide angel funding in 2012 or 2013 can claim income tax credits of 35 percent of their investment, with total credits of up to $50,000 allowed per year.

 - Financing of up to $250,000 through the Entrepreneurial and Small Business Development Loan Guarantee Program.
 The program provides financing (beginning at $35,000) to entrepreneurs and small businesses located in rural Georgia counties.

 Visit the One Georgia web site ▶

-Small businesses also can qualify for many of the tax credits available to larger companies.
+Small businesses may also qualify for many local incentives as well as the state tax credits available to larger companies.